-For the Three and Six Months Ending June 30, 2023 and 2022
+For the Years Ending December 31, 2023 and 2022

-Note 1 - Organization and Nature of Business
+NOTE 1 - Organization And Description Of Business

-American Picture House Corporation ("the Company" or "APHP") was incorporated in Nevada on September 21, 2005 under the name Servinational, Inc. The Company subsequently changed its name to Shikisai International, Inc. in November 2005 and then to Life Design Station, Intl.
-Inc. in August 2007.
+American Picture House Corporation. ("the Company," "we" "us") was incorporated in the State of Nevada on September 21, 2005, originally under the corporate name of Servinational, Inc. The Company subsequently changed its name to Shikisai International, Inc. in November 2005 and then to Life Design Station, Intl., Inc. in August 2007.
 The Company changed its state of domicile from Nevada to Wyoming on October 13, 2020.
 On December 4, 2020, the Company changed its name to American Picture House Corporation.